 Cost and Maintenance of Belt and Chain Drive Openers

-When assessing the total cost of garage door opener systems throughout their lifespan, you’d better look beyond just the listing’s price.
+, the answer depends largely on the type of drive system you choose.
 Think about how often you’ll have to call a technician for repairs, replace parts, or spend your own time on upkeep.
 A belt drive may be more expensive at the moment of purchase, but its low-maintenance nature could result in fewer expenses in the long term.

 Being aware of what the cost of a garage door opener comprises is decisive if you are planning your upgrade or a new installation.
 You need to consider the purchase prices and the long-term upkeep costs to decide.
 This is a financial decision for many; depending on the use they’ll give to the garage door, a lower investment at the moment of buying it may mean high long-term costs.